guiltyicon/guiltyicon.github.io/README.md

 # Iconoclast Bot

 Iconoclast is a bot for discord that offers an array of different utilities and features.
-Some (not all) features of the bot are:
+Some features of the bot are:
 Auto-deletion of messages.
 Easy webhook-proxying of messages so messages can be sent separately from the account of the user sending the message.
 Easily-readable message logs that are natural and not crowded via embeds.
+Basic moderation systems.
+And more.

 # Terms of Service for Iconoclast